Feel free to send issue and bugs reports to email@example.com

 Unit count should be 1 to 99.

-State based efficiency damage (SBDE) is not a user input because this can be calculated from the unit count and the morale (or HP).
+State based efficiency damage (SBDE) is not a user input because this can be calculated from the unit count and the condition (or HP).
 The SBDE is updated for every unit before each round and is used to adjust the attack strength of the unit.

 Air bombing and "Max Rounds"